Updated by Kate Hagan Gallup

 Get out of the rain and have some indoor creative fun!
-Below you’ll find a list of some of our very favorite venues to make art with your little one (or even by yourself).
+Below you’ll find a list of some of our favorite venues to make art with your little one (or even by yourself).
 We’ve collected paint-your-own pottery places, recycled craft classes, messy art, and lots more.
 Prices are subject to change; check studio websites for the most up-to-date information.

 Northeast Portland Art Studios